-There are a few ways to cook spinach: you can blanch it or steam it — or you can take the most basic approach and simply sauté it in a pan.
-It's simple: you just need spinach, a pan, and a pair of tongs.
+There are a few basic ways to cook spinach.
+You can blanch it or steam it, or you can take the fastest route and sauté it in a pan.
+All you need is spinach, a pan, and a pair of tongs.

-Spinach is a tender leafy green that contains quite a lot of water.
+Spinach is a tender, leafy green that contains quite a lot of water.
 This is why I prefer the sauté method over blanching or steaming whenever a recipe calls for cooked spinach.
-Sautéing will cook off some of the excess water — this is really helpful in general, but especially if the spinach is being added as an ingredient to things like quiche or lasagne.
+Sautéing will cook off some of the excess water, which is really helpful in general, but especially if the spinach is being added as an ingredient to things like quiche or lasagne.

 Recipes with Wilted Spinach

 How To Quickly Cook Spinach on the Stovetop

 Sauté pan with sides

 Plate or tray

 - Wash the spinach: Add the spinach to a bowl or sink full of cold water, gently swishing it around to dislodge any dirt.
 Do not agitate it too much, as you want the dirt to sink to the bottom of the bowl.
 Remove the spinach, drain the dirty water, and repeat if necessary.